 Array around Ellipse is to make the selected object array long an ellipse.
 It is one kind of copy.
 Array around Ellipse creates the pattern shown in the graphic.

 The procedure for Array around Ellipse is as follows.

-- 1) Select the object to be copied (one or more). - 2) Click the Array around Ellipse tool in the Graph toolbar to open the Array around Ellipse dialog box.
+2) Click the Array around Ellipse tool 🗱 in the Graph toolbar to open the Array around Ellipse dialog box.